Chart Color Schemes

 Castle Hill - West is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

 Dwelling structure in Castle Hill - West, as evaluated at the latest Census, comprised 86.4% houses and 13.7% other dwellings.
 In comparison, Sydney metro had 78.2% houses and 21.8% other dwellings.
-Home ownership in Castle Hill - West was 35.6%, similar to Sydney metro's level.
-The remaining dwellings were either mortgaged (49.8%) or rented (14.6%).
-The median monthly mortgage repayment in the area was $3,000, matching the Sydney metro average.
-The median weekly rent figure was $692, compared to Sydney metro's $3,000 and $580 respectively.
+Home ownership in Castle Hill - West was 35.6%, with the remainder being mortgaged (49.8%) or rented (14.6%).
+The median monthly mortgage repayment in the area was $3,000, similar to Sydney metro's average.
+However, the median weekly rent figure was recorded at $692, compared to Sydney metro's $580.
 Nationally, Castle Hill - West's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing